noiseprotocol/noise_spec/noise.md

 pre-knowledge of the responder's static public key, and performs a DH with the responder's static public key as well as the responder's ephemeral public key.
-This pre-knowledge allows an encrypted payload to be sent in the first message ("O-RTT encryption"), although full forward secrecy and replay protection is only achieved with the second message.
+This pre-knowledge allows an encrypted payload to be sent in the first message ("zero-RTT encryption"), although full forward secrecy and replay protection is only achieved with the second message.

     Noise_NK(rs):